CORTES & THE SPANISH CONQUEST OF MEXICO

-Airport pick-up in Veracruz, all ground transportation, the services of your historian trip leader, activities per itinerary, all entrance fees, 9 nights of hotel lodgings, 9 breakfasts, 8 lunches, 1 dinner, access to drinking water each day, all taxes
+Airport pick-up in Veracruz, all ground transportation, the services of your historian trip leader, activities per itinerary including entrance fees, 9 nights of hotel lodgings, 9 breakfasts, 8 lunches, 1 dinner, access to drinking water each day, all taxes

 Tour Price Does Not Include

-Airfare, transfer to México City Airport on day 10, additional activities & meals not listed, alcoholic drinks, trip interruption insurance, travel medical insurance, gratuity for your trip leader and any other helpful people
+Airfare, transfer to México City Airport on day 10, additional activities & meals not listed, alcoholic drinks, trip interruption insurance, travel medical insurance, tips for your tour guides and for any other helpful people

 Attention: Educators, History Buffs & Travel Organizers